2022 Kazakh constitutional referendum: Official derecognition of the Russian language

 On 1 May 2022, Ak Zhol Democratic Party MP Qazybek Isa allegedly suggested during a parliamentary inquiry "On the State Language" to exclude Russian and leave Kazakh as the sole recognised official language of Kazakhstan.
 Isa stated that 36 lawmakers favoured the proposed change and claimed that not having the knowledge of a native language makes a person "spiritually disabled", using Japan as example of a developed country where children learn the native Japanese language.
 He also assessed that the claims of poor performance in Kazakh-speaking schools were a myth; on the contrary, most participants in international olympiads attend those schools.
 That same day, a video surfaced online showing Isa along with other legislators meeting with parents of schoolchildren in Nur-Sultan, where they attempted to convince them to make their children study only in Kazakh.

 In a written response on Facebook to reports which quickly gained traction, Isa insisted that his statements were taken out of context and that his proposed intention was only to strengthen the current use of Kazakh in public.
 Furthermore, in an interview to KazTAG, Isa reiterated that his remarks on excluding Russian referred to invalidating the 2011 "Letter 138" proposal.
 Although Isa had been part of drafting that proposal, and had reproposed it as recently as in 2019.
 Ak Zhol party chairman Azat Peruashev cited the controversy as an example of "how fakes appear", later saying that "Russian-speaking people have no problems with appeals to state bodies.
 I tell you this myself as a Russian-speaking Kazakh."

 Isa's remarks nevertheless prompted wide discussion on social media regarding the use of Russian in Kazakhstan.
 Ziyabek Qabuldinov, a doctorate of historical sciences, argued in favour of teaching Kazakh to ensure its linguistic vitality.
 Qabuldinov did not address whether Russian was widely used in public spheres because the Kazakh language is not fully developed enough to describe everyday life.

 Calls for a Republican Referendum

 In Kazakhstan, a constitutional referendum is defined as a Republican Referendum (Республикалық референдум).
-Republican Referenda are defined in a special section ("On Republican Referenda") of the 1995 Constitution, which describes them as:
+Republican Referendum are defined in a special section ("On Republican Referendum") of the 1995 Constitution, which describes them as:

 "A national vote on drafts of the Constitution, constitutional laws, laws and decisions on other most important issues of the public life in the Republic of Kazakhstan."

-Eligibility is determined by Article 5 of "On Republican Referenda," which states that any citizen of the Republic of Kazakhstan who is at least 18 years or older and has not been declared incapable by the judicial court nor kept in confinement under the court's sentence may participate in the referendum on an equal basis.
+Eligibility is determined by Article 5 of "On Republican Referendum," which states that any citizen of the Republic of Kazakhstan who is at least 18 years or older and has not been declared incapable by the judicial court nor kept in confinement under the court's sentence may participate in the referendum on an equal basis.